-There are dozens of varieties of tulips, pansies, daffodils, as well as hellebores, blossom and all sorts of wonderful plants I couldn’t put a name to.
-All of which is set against a background of evergreen colour, ferns, agaves, palms, and unusually shaped succulents.
+There are dozens of wonderful blooms, all of which are set against a background of evergreen colour, ferns, agaves, palms, and unusually shaped succulents.
 It’s a riot of interest that includes texture, colour, structure and conversation starters.
-But I get the feeling what I see today, won’t necessarily be what you see tomorrow as it’s a garden that evolves and changes all the time.
-And indeed, when I caught up with Geoff, he was already preparing for the end of the bulb season and the planting of a large quantity of annuals.
+But I get the feeling what I see today, won’t necessarily be what you see tomorrow as it’s a garden that seems to evolve and change all the time.
+What’s more, if you’ve visited before, well stand by, because over the winter, the garden underwent a bit of a transformation and now has a new sunken garden area.

 To be honest, I was a little daunted at the prospect of speaking to Geoff.
-After all, he gardens, he writes (prolifically), he’s a social media guru, he bakes (over 5,000 cakes over the years) and he fundraises (somewhere in the region of £137,000 to date)!
+After all, he gardens, he writes (prolifically), he’s a social media guru, he bakes (over 5,000 cakes over the years) and he fundraises (Driftwood has raised somewhere in the region of £152, 634 to date and this summer he expects to have donated £100,000 of that figure to Macmillan Cancer Support )!
 But in fact, my anxiety was unfounded as he’s utterly charming and down to earth.
-But where on earth does he find the inspiration and passion for what must be an all consumingly love affair with nature?
+Which left the burning question, where on earth does he find the inspiration and passion for what must be an all consumingly love affair with nature?

 “Well, I retired early from the Royal Mail in 2004 and moved here to Seaford.”
 Geoff explains, “By 2009, all the projects in the house were done, so I turned my hand to the garden.
 I had no previous gardening experience so I learnt by trial and error.
 Gardening by the sea has its own challenges.
 I’d try and create environments within the garden that worked and it has evolved from there.

-I get my inspiration from all sorts of places, and it’s a sort of mish-mash of plants and artifacts that somehow all seem to work well together.
-In fact, I think the artifacts are as important as the plants to bring it all together and it certainly seems to engage people as different areas develop.
+I get my inspiration from all sorts of places, and it’s a sort of mish-mash of plants and artefacts that somehow all seem to work well together.
+In fact, I think the artefacts are as important as the plants to bring it all together and it certainly seems to engage people as different areas develop.

 For example, a few years ago, a lady gave me an old typewriter, and that was the beginning of a writer’s corner.
 I added an old phone, and some bottles and then I was contacted by someone who had written a poem about it, so I’ll add that to the typewriter.
 Similarly, I acquired an old fireplace, so I added a grate and a mirror and some plants called burning embers.
 The best way to describe the process is that I feel like I’m dressing a film set.”